 Choose a freezer-safe dish, such as a glass, metal, or foil pan.
 Pour the cooked baked ziti into the pan and sprinkle with cheese.
 Then, cover the pan with a layer of plastic wrap, followed by a layer of aluminum foil.

 The dish can be safely stored in the freezer for up to two months.
 I recommend taping a date and reheating instructions to the foil.

-Defrost the dish overnight in the refrigerator, then remove the plastic wrap and replace the foil.
+Defrost Easy Baked Ziti with Ricotta overnight in the refrigerator, then remove the plastic wrap and replace the foil.